St Winifred’s Catholic Primary School

 To ensure that all packed lunches brought from home and consumed in school (or on school trips) provide the pupil with healthy and nutritious food that is similar to food served in schools, which is now strictly regulated by national standards.

-- To make a positive contribution to children’s health and Healthy Schools Status.
+- To make a positive contribution to children’s health and well being.

 - To encourage happier and calmer children and young people.